PennLINC/aslprep/docs/workflows.rst

 QUIPSS II Modification
 ^^^^^^^^^^^^^^^^^^^^^^

-For PASL data with the QUIPSS II BolusCutOffTechnique, the formula from :footcite:t:`alsop_recommended_2015` is used.
+For PASL data with the QUIPSS II bolus cut-off technique, the formula from :footcite:t:`alsop_recommended_2015` is used.

 .. math::